Masaaki-75/freeseed/README.md

 - Aug, 2023: fixed bugs in `dudo_trainer.py` (and corresponding details in `basic_wrapper_v2.py`, `dudofree.py`, `main.py`, `train.sh`)
 - Jul, 2023: initial commit.

+## Data Preparation
+The AAPM-Myo dataset can be downloaded from: [CT Clinical Innovation Center](https://ctcicblog.mayo.edu/2016-low-dose-ct-grand-challenge/)
+(or the [box link](https://aapm.app.box.com/s/eaw4jddb53keg1bptavvvd1sf4x3pe9h/folder/144594475090)).
+Please walk through `./datasets/process_aapm.ipynb` for more details on preparing the dataset.

+## Training & Inference
+Please check `train.sh` for training script (or `test.sh` for inference script) once the data is well prepared.
+Specify the dataset path and other setting in the script, and simply run it in the terminal.

+Notably, it is time-consuming to directly train sinogram-domain sub-network and image-domain sub-network of FreeSeed<sub>DUDO</sub> using a combination of loss functions simultaneously.
+A more efficient way, as in `dudo_trainer.py`, is to:
+- First, warm up the image-domain FreeNet first with image-domain losses (pixel loss and/or SeedNet loss) for a few epochs;
+- Then, jointly train the two sub-networks with dual-domain losses (pixel loss, sinogram loss, and Radon consistency loss) for the rest epochs.

 ## Requirements
 ```
 - Linux Platform